-Duration Action Number Action Example DAY ONE ACTION 1 K A teacher will prompt their students to respond to the question, "What do I think I know?"
-ACTION 2 W A teacher will prompt their students to respond to the question, "What do I want to know?"
+Duration Action Number Action Example ACTION 1 K A teacher will prompt their students to respond to the question, "What do I think I know?"
+DAY ONE ACTION 2 W A teacher will prompt their students to respond to the question, "What do I want to know?"
 ACTION 3 The students will read the chapter.
 ACTION 4 L The teacher will prompt their students to respond to the question, "What have I learned?"

-END
+END strategy.
+Very commonly, strategies that have a single lesson duration are employed over a number of lessons.
+For example, a teacher might use the KWL strategy when appropriate across an entire unit of instruction and then examine students' understanding of the content at the end of the unit.
+As previously described, the KWL strategy and the strategy for reading a bar graph can be executed from beginning to end in a single class period.

 To illustrate, reconsider the KWL strategy.
 A teacher might begin a lesson with the K (What do I think I know?) component of the strategy and the W component (What do I want to know?) before reading a chapter in a textbook.
 After students had read the chapter, the teacher would help students execute the L component (What have I learned?) of the strategy.
-A reasonable